djangoadvent/djangoadvent-articles/1.3/rkm_logging.rst

 log message, and works out what to do with it -- write to a file, post to a network socket, or post it as an email.
-The decision on which handler to use is based on the severity of the message -- for example, low priority debug messages may be discarded entirely -- and on the specific logger that has been used.
+The decision on which handler to use is based on the severity of the message -- for example, low priority debug messages may be discarded entirely.

 The handler can also take into account the specific logger that produced a message.
 A single project may have multiple loggers -- each